Spreading Depolarization Project

 Spreading depolarization as killer wave

-Indeed, recent studies frequently reported that spreading depolarization occured in the cerebral cortex of the patients with stroke and migraine.
+Indeed, recent studies frequently reported that spreading depolarization occurred in the cerebral cortex of the patients with stroke and migraine.
 To make matters worse, a report revealed that the prognosis in the patients with traumatic brain injury was negatively correlated with the number of spreading depolarization observed in a given period.

-Thus, therapeutic intervention to suppress spreading depolarization will be in need to improve sequelae in stroke.
-To address this, Professor Kohichi Tanaka (Tokyo Medical and Dental University) and I focused on a role of the glial cells in the brain.
+Professor Kohichi Tanaka (Tokyo Medical and Dental University) and I focused on a role of the glial cells in the brain.
 Glial cells such as astrocytes act to determine levels of glutamate concentration outside cells.
-Since astrocytes regulate the extracellular glutamate level by the glutamate transporter which uptakes the extracellular glutamate, we hypothesize that glutamate transporter activity in the astrocytes determines a susceptibility of the brain to spreading depression.
-Recent analyses revealed that mutant mice lacking glutamate transporter GLT-1 in a subset of astrocytes in the cerebral cortex had increased sensitivity to spreading depression with altered kinetics in extracellular glutamate.
+Since astrocytes regulate the extracellular glutamate level by the glutamate transporter which uptakes the extracellular glutamate, we hypothesize that glutamate transporter activity in the astrocytes determines a susceptibility of the brain to spreading depolarization.
+Recent analyses revealed that mutant mice lacking glutamate transporter GLT-1 in a subset of astrocytes in the cerebral cortex had increased sensitivity to spreading depolarization with altered kinetics in extracellular glutamate.
+These results suggest that enhancement of the glutamate transporter in the astrocytes may suppress frequent spreading depolarization and improve neurological sequelae.

 New publication on spreading depression implicated in migraine!